ethman/slakh-generation/README.md

 All of the configurations for generation are defined in the json file, as formatted above.

-**Note:** This hasn't been tested with python 3 yet, so check python 2.
+**Note:** This hasn't been tested with python 3 yet, so use python 2.
+(Sorry, but our dependencies are old!)

 At a high level, this script works in three stages.